 So how can you prevent hardware cyberattacks?

 Hardware security is focused on protecting systems against vulnerabilities at a physical layer.
 And if your systems are sitting on dodgy foundations, your cybersecurity is inherently more at risk.
-To secure your hardware, you could try the following:
+Hiring a reliable provider of IT support in London is the optimal strategy for SMEs.
+To secure your hardware as an individual, you could try the following:

 - Review, identify and address any potential security vulnerabilities.
 With cyberattacks on the rise, it’s best to be proactive rather than reactive.
 Have a cybersecurity expert audit your computer systems and if any areas come up as being particularly vulnerable to exploitation, tighten your security measures there first.